poetry

 Like Osiris we must be taken apart

-and scattered beyond form,
+and scattered beyond all form,

 until Isis finds us and reminds us—